MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

            fox clone or mainstream browser re-skin.
 It is Moonala.

-  Q: Other browsers using webview are missing critical features like OAuth2
+  Q: Other browsers using webview are missing critical features like OAuth
            and do things like sending the app package in the header.
 Does Moonala intend to include full functionality?

-  A: Moonala aims for full functionality, including OAuth2, despite websites and
+  A: OAuth works (tested on feedly.com), Moonala has full functionality and aims to maintain it,
-           google not supporting certain functions through webview.
+           despite websites and google not supporting certain functions through a 'webview'.
            98.9% of the time everything will work.
 When needed, the unchained tabs(compatibility mode) are designed to work 100% of the time. <br>Useful for sites that get overzealous with their tracking requirements. -See Bold Text-<br><br>